(ESCI) EARTH SCIENCES

 Physical processes in the atmosphere applied to analysis and interpretation of synoptic (regional) scale systems using weather maps, upper-air soundings, satellite and radar imagery, and computer model output; introduction to techniques used in weather forecasting.
-PREREQUISITE: ESCI 1010 and PHYS 2010.
+PREREQUISITE: ESCI 1010, MATH 1710 and PHYS 2010, or permission of instructor.

 ESCI 4231 - Water Resources (3)

 (GEOG).
 Hydrologic processes and their application to needs of cities, industry, agriculture, and recreation.